Positioning vs perception

 When talking about positioning it is important to talk about perception.
 The easiest way I can explain the difference is that positioning is the intended perception you want people to have, while perception is how people actually see you.
 Positioning is something you strategically work to build, and people’s perception is something you cannot control.

-So when I in a workshop draw a matrix on the whiteboard and ask you to place where you think you are positioned in the market compared to your competitors, this is the positioning map.
+So when I in a workshop draw a matrix on the whiteboard and ask you to place where you want to be positioned in the market compared to your competitors, this is the positioning map.
 But if we then go and ask someone on the street how they would place your brand compared to the alternatives they can think of, this is the perception map.

-Very often you’ll see that these two maps won’t align perfectly.
+Hopefully you’ll find that people perceive you similarly to how to want to be perceived.
+Almost never will the two maps won’t align perfectly.
 This is completely normal.
 This is because people interpret it through what they already know.

 Everyone have their own thoughts, beliefs, experiences, associations and expectations.
 Whether those beliefs and expectations are accurate or not, these are all things you cannot control.
 When someone encounters your brand, they are not just seeing the brand.
 They are filtering, simplifying and placing it into something familiar so it makes senses to them.
 This is why perception rarely matches the intended position.